alexamist/make_resp/README.md

 Generate `.mol2`, `.frcmod` and `.pdb` with calculated RESP charges, for Molecular Dynamic simulations in Amber.

 ## make-esp.sh
 First, use `make_esp.sh` for run an optimization of your compound (in your desired level of theory) and a single point for ESP calculation, with HF/6-31G* (protocol for RESP charges, read more in https://pubs.acs.org/doi/abs/10.1021/j100142a004).
+For neutral molecules in a singlet state, otherwise, change input generation section of make_esp.sh!

 **files needed:** compound.xyz